doxigo/git-ip-guard/README.md

 - This is a client-side check and can be bypassed by modifying the hook
 - For server-side enforcement, implement similar checks in your Git server
-- The hook uses ipinfo.io as primary service with automatic fallback to ifconfig.co to handle rate limits
+- The hook uses ifconfig.co as primary service with automatic fallback to ipinfo.io
 - IP detection services have rate limits for free usage, but the helper includes retry logic
 - **Important**: The system fails securely - if IP location cannot be determined (e.g., due to service blocking certain countries), the push is blocked for security reasons
-- Some IP services (like ipinfo.io) may block requests from certain countries (e.g., Iran), which will result in blocked pushes from those locations
+- The system shows country flags and location details for better user feedback

 ## Contributing